 The episodes generally follow the three main characters, with each episode focusing on a series of events from one of the three characters’ perspective.
 The format works and I really enjoyed the scenes in which the dots are connected between each episode, but towards the end of the series it does get a little played out.
 I feel as though the series could have been cut down to maybe 6 episodes instead of 8, as there is a fair bit repeated across some of the episodes.
 That being said, the format does help to delve a little into the personality and persona of each character, with the audience learning a lot about ‘clone Miles’.

 Living with Yourself never takes itself too seriously, but at its core there’s a much more thought-provoking message.
-Despite being fed up with his life and wanting a change, the minute Miles’ is old life is taken away from, he soon realises what he’s lost.
+Despite being fed up with his life and wanting a change, the minute Miles’s old life is taken away from him, he soon realises what he’s lost.
 This theme of taking things for granted is fairly common throughout the series and it does somewhat put things into perspective for you.
 I liked how the cloned version of Miles wasn’t particularly anything special, he was just a positive person, grateful for being alive, and I think there is a lot to take from that.

 Hilarious, strange and thought-provoking, Living with Yourself is a comically absorbing watch, driven by a fine dual performance from Paul Rudd.